jnozzi/cocoadev.com/markdown/NSFontPanel.md

 ----

-General/NSFontPanel has a method **_showCharacterPalette:**.
+NSFontPanel has a method **_showCharacterPalette:**.
 I don't know what type the parameter is; it is probably an id. *Most likely (id)sender.*

 ----

-How can I tell the General/NSFontPanel to set the Shadow to on or off, as well as other such attributes?
+How can I tell the NSFontPanel to set the Shadow to on or off, as well as other such attributes?

-The reason I need this is because when my program loads, it reads in the settings from the prefs and it turns on the shadows (for example), but General/NSFontPanel, when brought up, still says they are off... and clicking them on, instead turns them off in the program's view... its really annoying and confusing for the user.
+The reason I need this is because when my program loads, it reads in the settings from the prefs and it turns on the shadows (for example), but NSFontPanel, when brought up, still says they are off... and clicking them on, instead turns them off in the program's view... its really annoying and confusing for the user.

 ----

 The solution:

-General/[[NSFontManager sharedFontManager] setSelectedAttributes:yourAttributes isMultiple:NO];
+[[NSFontManager sharedFontManager] setSelectedAttributes:yourAttributes isMultiple:NO];

 ----